 For marketing purposes, HMCA responds to an initial enquiry generated by you.
 Thereafter HMCA will stay in contact with you during the duration of your policy or for a maximum of four years from the date of your enquiry, unless you have requested us to stop or consented for HMCA to stay in contact for longer.

 4) Will HMCA share my personal data with anyone else?

 HMCA sometimes needs to pass on your personal data to third-party service providers contracted to HMCA such as hospitals, underwriters and companies within the same group in the course of dealing with you.
 Any third parties that we may share your data with are obliged to keep your details securely, and to use them only to meet HMCA’s contractual obligations to you or to communicate information about other services we offer.
 When they no longer need your data to fulfil this service, they will dispose of the details in line with HMCA’s procedures, which is normally within 30 days of completion of the task unless part or all of the data is required to be retained to meet legal or contractual obligations such as post-operative support.
 If HMCA wishes to pass your special category data onto a third party it will only do so once it has obtained your consent, or where for example you have pre-consented by requesting treatment at a specific hospital, or where HMCA is legally obliged to divulge information.
-HMCA does not hold personal data outside the EEA.
+HMCA does not hold personal data outside the UK.

 5) How will HMCA use the personal data it collects about me?

 HMCA will process (collect, store and use) the information you provide in a manner compatible with the UK’s General Data Protection Regulation (UK GDPR).
 HMCA will endeavour to keep your information accurate and up to date, and not keep it for longer than is necessary, this is normally four years after an enquiry or six years after all policies have lapsed.
 HMCA is required to retain certain information in accordance with the law, such as details needed for income tax and audit purposes.